asgit/CjwPublishToolsBundle/README.md

     ID: {{  item.contentInfo.id }}, Name: {{  item.contentInfo.name }} <hr>
     {{ cjw_render_location( {'location': item, 'viewType': 'line'} ) }}
 {% endfor %}

+Nice would be to have a cjw_content_fetch and a cjw_object_fetch, so that datamap is not used for content or object disctinction.
 ***

 ###formbuilder<a name="FormBuilder"></a>